cgeyskens/phd/image-analysis/synapse-counting/docs/development-notes.md

     V- Do Cohen's D for effect size
 Downstream analyses to be performed:
-    - check for outliers (box plots, Z-scores, robust PCA)
-    - differential or paired PCA: across hemisphere: VCAM1-gRNA, LacZ-gRNA (not on individual images, but on brain means)
-    - Cluster analysis: hierarchical clustering or k-means clustering/gaussian mixture models.
+    - check for outliers (box plots, Z-scores, robust PCA) X- differential or paired PCA: across hemisphere: VCAM1-gRNA, LacZ-gRNA (not on individual images, but on brain means) X- Cluster analysis: hierarchical clustering or k-means clustering/gaussian mixture models.
 First PCA/TSNE then k means.
     - Correlation analysis: between parameters and inter-region correlation
     - Network analysis: to assess the how features co-vary
     - Mixed effect models; can account for multiple regions or replicates
     - Random Forest for feature importance
+Adjustments & problems to the pipeline:
+    - New features:
+            - for individual images:
+            - for individual puncta: puncta intensity, puncta shape,
+            - colocalization: synaptic distance
+    - Problem: preprocessing-induced bias in your dim reduction analysis
+            - Adaptive thresholding techniques: Otsu or CLAHE
+            - Before applying preprocessing: intensity normalization
+            - parameter harmonization, eg for VGLUT1-PSD95 use CA1 SR as reference

 For next, after all prelimary data